 In our investigation about community interaction, we acknowledge many individually driven moments of community engagement.
 However, Hawthorne Academy's programs do not systematically help students develop principles of interaction in communities.
-We have had success connecting students to local internships that were mutually beneficial, but that initiative no longer is administratively supported, and teachers do not have the capacity to add internship management to their responsibilities.
-Much like communication about a child's development and broadening student perspectives on community engagement, programs are not driven by a clearly understood values statement or coordinated at an administrative level.
+We have had success connecting students to local internships that were mutually beneficial, but that initiative is no longer administratively supported, and teachers do not have the capacity to add internship management to their responsibilities.
+Much like communication about a child's development and broadening student perspectives on community engagement, programs are not clearly understood or coordinated at an administrative level.
 Community engagement with parents, alumni, and friends is an opportunity to support student growth and to develop a network to extend beyond Hawthorne Academy and into the arc of student lives.